gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 Users need to be able to easily read labels and intuitively understand how the label is related to its field.
 Labels should use clear but concise language, and provide enough information for the user to accurately complete the required information.

-If additional information is necessary beyond a label, this information should be displayed in a separate tooltip or text field.
-Additional information on how to complete the field might also be provided as placeholder text.
+If additional information is necessary beyond a label, this information should be displayed in a separate tooltip or microcopy.

 **\(Example image here\)**